AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/filter-group-work-priorities.md

 ---
 navigation-topic: get-started-with-workfront
 title: Filter and group your work with Priorities
 description: You can use filters to find work you and looking for and then apply a grouping to keep it organized.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog
+exl-id: 8eb9dcaf-bba3-466d-b06d-5383991bc4ea
 ---
 # Filter and group your work with Priorities

 You can use filters to find the work you are looking for and then apply a grouping to keep it organized.